 Clinical experience in a physical education or coaching related activity.
 Desirable options are serving as a teacher aid, assisting in the training room or Human Performance Laboratory, supervisory roles in intramurals, assisting in city recreation programs, coaching youth sports, volunteer assistance in public or private schools, church programs, or summer camps.
 Junior or senior status and consent of academic advisor and program director required.
-Prerequisite: ES 190, D or higher.
+Prerequisite: ES 190.

-ES 256 - Intermediate Tap Dancing 1 hour
+ES 256 - Intermediate Tap Dancing